hazelcast/hazelcast-jet/README.md

 }
 ```

+The code expects to find a set of text files in the folder you name as
+the source, and outputs its results to the console (the default logging
+destination).

-To run this code directly, you need the single Hazelcast Jet JAR on the
+To run it directly, you need the single Hazelcast Jet JAR
-classpath.
-In this case it automatically creates an isolated instance
+on the classpath.
+In this case it automatically creates an isolated
-of Hazelcast Jet into which it deploys the code.
+instance of Hazelcast Jet into which it deploys the code.

 To deploy it to a Jet cluster you've set up beforehand, build a JAR
 containing the class and issue the `jet submit` command: